fc2gmxnet/Marketing-Sales/README.md

 # Marketing-Sales
-Machine learning, modeling and optimization tools for Marketing and Sales using Python.
+Machine learning, modeling, optimization and other analytics tools for Marketing and Sales using Python.

 Work in progress! :-)